Sindisil/lned/line_reader/dev_docs/repaint.md

         2. 1w (e.g., the letter 'a')
         3. 2w (e.g., the guitar symbol u1f3b8 '🎸')
     B. Test cases
-        1. Delete removes first character after gap
-        2. Delete when no characters after gap does nothing
+        1. Delete at end of buffer does nothing
+        2. Delete removes base character at cursor, along with any following 0w characters.
-        3. Delete moves cursor to previous line if prev line wasn't full and char after deleted char fits.
+        3. Delete moves cursor to end of previous line if prev line wasn't full and next char will fit.
+        4. Delete reflows buffer from new cursor line down.
 VI.
 Home
     A. Test cases
-        1. Home moves all input characters before gap to after gap.
-        2. Home when no input characters before gap does nothing.
+        1. Home when cursor is at input_start does nothing.
-        3. Home moves cursor to column of first displayed input character
+        2. Home moves cursor to input_start
-        4. Home that moves cursor above top pans buffer down so first displayed line is on line 0.
+        4. Home that moves cursor above display top pans buffer down so first displayed line is on line 0.
 VII.
 End
     A. Test cases
-        1. End moves all input characters after gap to before gap
-        2. End when no characters after gap does nothintg
+        1. End when cursor is at end of buffer does nothing.
+        2. End moves cursor to end of buffer.
         3. End moves cursor to first column after last input character
         4. End that would be beyond last display column wraps to column 0 of next display line